radualexandrub/Study/JavaScript/DesignPatterns_FireshipNeetcode.md

 Example building a crossplatform app on both IOS and Android with Factory:

 - we can create a subclass/function that could determine which object to instantiate
-- instead of repeating the same logic, we use the factory to determine which button should be rendered
+- instead of repeating the same logic, we use the factory to determine which button should be rendered (or: instead of using the "new" keyword to instantiate each different object, we use a method)

 ```ts
 class ButtonFactory {